Questions and answers about Viking

 How often does Viking take place?

 The first exercise was arranged in Sweden in 1999.
-Since then, seven trainings have been carried out at regular intervals.
+Since then, eight trainings have been carried out at regular intervals.
+The last one, Viking 18, took place in 16-26 April 2018.
 FBA is a co-organizer of the event since 2003.

 Why is FBA part of Viking?

 FBA is a Swedish government agency promoting peace, security and development around the world.
 FBA recruits civilian personnel for international peace operations and conducts trainings for secondees.
 FBA also contributes with civilian expertise, on issues such as leadership and gender mainstreaming, to various trainings on civil-military cooperation arranged by the Swedish Armed Forces.
 In addition FBA supports international research on peace operations.
 It is of great interest for the FBA to make international peace operations more efficient and sustainable in the long term.

 Who is in charge of Viking?

 The Swedish Armed Forces run Viking on behalf of the Swedish government.
 As a partner FBA contributes to the planning and implementation of the training in 2018.
 FBA is responsible for the civilian parts of the exercise and coordinates the participation of the civilian actors – government agencies, organizations and international cooperation bodies.
 The Swedish Police coordinated the participation of law-enforcement agencies and Save the Children Sweden coordinated the humanitarian organizations’ participation.